heartcombo/devise/README.md

 before_action :authenticate_user!
 ```

-If your devise MODEL is something other than User, replace "_user" with "_yourmodel".
+If your devise model is something other than User, replace "_user" with "_yourmodel".
 The same logic applies to the instructions below.

 To verify if a user is signed in, use the following helper: